dchampion/sync/README.md

 # framework-demo

+__This project has been deprecated.
+Use [framework-demo-vanilla-js](https://github.com/dchampion/framework-demo-vanilla-js) instead.
+The text following this sentence is that of the original REAMDE.__

 The <i>framework-demo</i> project is designed to demonstrate the features of the <i>framework</i>; a Spring-based Java web application framework that is contained in a companion repo to this one.

 For instructions on how to install and run the <i>framework-demo</i> contained in this repo, consult the README on the aforementioned <a href=https://github.com/dchampion/framework target="_blank"><i>framework</i> repo homepage</a>.